 Reservations and Deposits

-Canceling your trip after your deposit has processed will incur cancellation fees because OARS has absorbed costs on your behalf and will turn others away who would like to book the spaces we’re holding for you.
-Final payment is due 60 days prior to departure.
-Accounts on which final payment has not been received 50 days prior to the departure date will be canceled without exception.
+Canceling your trip after your deposit has been processed will incur cancellation fees because OARS has absorbed costs on your behalf and will turn others away who would like to book the spaces we’re holding for you.
+Final payment is due 60 days before departure.
+Accounts on which final payment has not been received 50 days before the departure date will be canceled without exception.

 Cancellations and Refunds

 Your deposit is fully refundable, less a 3% processing fee, for 7 days after you book when you submit a deposit 7 days or more before the final payment due date.

 If you must cancel your reservation after the rescission period described above, your cancellation fee will be determined according to the schedule below.
 We regret we cannot make exceptions to the cancellation policy for any reason, including foul weather, poor air quality, wildfire activity, acts of terrorism, civil unrest, or personal emergencies.
 There is no refund for arriving late or leaving a trip early.
 For these reasons, we strongly urge you to consider purchasing a travel protection plan.

 |59 days or less before your trip||Full Fare|

 Please note that different deposit/cancellation policies may apply for charter groups.
 Refer to the group organizer’s confirmation email for details.